GAU-8 Avenger

-The General Electric GAU-8/A Avenger is a 30 mm hydraulically driven seven-barrel Gatling-style autocannon that is primarily mounted in the United States Air Force's Fairchild Republic A-10 Thunderbolt II.
-Designed to destroy a wide variety of ground targets, the Avenger delivers very powerful rounds at a high rate of fire.
-The GAU-8/A is also used in the Goalkeeper CIWS ship weapon system, which provides defense against short-range threats such as highly maneuverable missiles, aircraft, and fast maneuvering surface vessels.
-The GAU-8/A is currently produced by General Dynamics.
+The General Electric GAU-8/A Avenger is a 30 mm hydraulically driven seven-barrel Gatling-style autocannon that is primarily, and most famously mounted in the United States Air Force's Fairchild Republic A-10 Thunderbolt II.
+Designed to destroy a wide variety of ground targets, the Avenger delivers 30mm rounds at a high rate of fire.
+The GAU-8/A is also used in the Dutch Goalkeeper CIWS ship weapon system, which provides defense against short-range threats such as highly maneuverable missiles, aircraft, and fast-maneuvering surface vessels.
+The GAU-8/A was designed by General Electric and has been produced by General Dynamics since 1977.